Cryptizens/cryptorun-back/readme.md

 ```
 OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);
 ```
 Note that the actual address might vary.
+Sometimes there might be issue with the Bridge warning that it has already see specific Tx IDs - this is due to incompatibilites with latest solc versions.
+In that case just delete everything within the ethereum-bridge/database/tingodb folder.

 ### Setting up AWS
 Make sure you have the correct access rights to modify the test Lambda for the Oracle - this will be needed for the forced refreshed during the tests.